 Who are they?
 The Amphibian and Reptile Conservation Trust (ARC) is a UK registered charity which focuses on all aspects of reptile and amphibian conservation.

 Why do they exist?
 Conservation initiatives focusing on habitats, ecosystems or processes – while often valuable – normally don’t take into account the particular needs of species.
 This species focus underlies ARC’s work.

 What do they do?
 ARC owns, leases or formally manages over 80 reserves covering more than 1500 hectacres (3800 acres) and a variety of different habitats, from coastal dunes, clay pits, woodland and heathland.
 The charity carries out a variety of national and regional projects and organises campaigns to develop specific work areas.
 They also carry out regular scientific studies to assess how well species are faring in the wild and how this can be improved.

 What are Noah’s Ark doing?
-In 2017 Noah’s Ark hosted a Reptile week at the zoo with special venomous snake shows to raise awareness for Reptile conservation.
-Over the week we raised over £200 for the charity and in 2018 we raised £644.
+We have hosted a Reptile week at the zoo with special venomous snake shows.
+Overall, we have raised over £840 for this charity.